In this new open source tools we use in BCN3D Technologies to improve production we bring you a testbed for hotends.

 Once the check cycle is completed, a button allows you to switch sides and accelerate cooling fans for another cycle in the shortest time possible.

 Viewing the data on the computer

 One of the problems we found while designing this tool was that we had no way to graphically display the temperatures the microcontroller was reading.
-Of course we were able to see the evolution of temperatures through the serial port but it was not quite a visual way.
+Of course, we were able to see the evolution of temperatures through the serial port but it was not quite a visual way.

-For this reason, we decided to make a mini Processing application that opens this serial port and graphs the temperatures in real time.
+For this reason, we decided to make a mini Processing application that opens this serial port and graphs the temperatures in real-time.

 The operation of the app is fairly simple.
 The microcontroller sends every 0.5 seconds a table with the hotends temperatures in degrees Celsius and the program maps them to the graphic area.
-Each point represents a temperature which joins to the next one by a straight line, that way we obtain a continuous graph.
+Each point represents a temperature that joins to the next one by a straight line, that way we obtain a continuous graph.

-In the last picture you can see a test with only 3 hotends connected.
+In the last picture, you can see a test with only 3 hotends connected.
 One can easily appreciate how each hotend has a different dynamic response.
 This may come caused by the heated cartridge tolerance and the dispersion thermistor readings.

-The hotend is a key element in our 3D printers and for that reason we need to check that falls in within our standards.
+The hotend is a key element in our 3D printers and for that reason, we need to check that falls in within our standards.
 The design of this tool is published in the Hotend-Test-Bench Github repository under the MIT license.
 At the end of the repository you’ll find a list of things to improve, so if you know some Processing, help out!

 If you have any questions or suggestions contact us! remember that you can find all the files in this project and many more in our Github